0cirius0/Subdomains-Tracker/README.md

 * `Track add command COMMAND_NAME`
 > Ex: Track add command amass enum -d

-> You can add more than 1 subdomain enumeration tool command(as far as that tool is installed on the system and set up correctly).
+> You can add more than 1 subdomain enumeration tool's command(as far as that tool is installed on the system and set up correctly).

 > All the command and domains are fetched from REPO\_DIRECTORY/tmp/domains\_list and REPO\_DIRECTORY/tmp/commands\_list which can be cross checked and edited manually.